-Key Audit Partner

-The Engagement Partner, the individual responsible for the Engagement Quality Review, and other audit partners, if any, on the Engagement Team who make key decisions or judgements on significant matters with respect to the audit of the Financial Statements on which the Firm will express an Opinion.
-Depending upon the circumstances and the role of the individuals on the audit, "other audit partners" might include, for example, audit partners responsible for significant subsidiaries or divisions.
+Key Audit Partner The Engagement Partner, the individual responsible for the Engagement Quality Review, and other audit partners, if any, on the Engagement Team who make key decisions or judgements on significant matters with respect to the audit of the Financial Statements on which the Firm will express an Opinion.
+Depending upon the circumstances and the role of the individuals on the audit, "other audit partners" might include, for example, Engagement Partners for certain Components in a Group aAudit-partners responsible for such as significant subsidiaries or divisions.
+Listed Entity An entity whose shares, stock or debt are quoted or listed on a recognised stock exchange, or are marketed under the regulations of a recognised stock exchange or other equivalent body.
+May This term is used in the Code to denote permission to take a particular action in certain circumstances, including as an exception to a requirement.
+It is not used to denote possibility.
+[AUST] Member A member of a Professional Body that has adopted this Code as applicable to their membership, as defined by that Professional Body.

-Listed Entity

-An entity whose shares, stock or debt are quoted or listed on a recognised stock exchange, or are marketed under the regulations of a recognised stock exchange or other equivalent body.